telemark/si-import-openjournal/README.md

 si-import-openjournal
 =====================

-Import open jornal for Software Innovation til MongoDb
+Import openjournal from Software Innovation to MongoDb

 ## Dependencies
 Needs the following libraries